Choose a date to pre-register for a visit.

 Reservations are recommended for weekday tours and information sessions, although walk-ins are accepted.
 To register, click on the day you would like to visit on the calendar to the right.
 Groups of 20 or more must e-mail their request to firstname.lastname@example.org at least one month in advance.
 Visitors needing disability access or special accommodations should call (410) 516-8171 at least two weeks in advance, or be sure to make a note on their reservation form.

-Information sessions and tours begin in the lobby of Mason Hall.
+Information sessions and tours begin in the lobby of Mason Hall (except for Saturday Hopkins Preview events, which take place in Shriver Hall).
 Check in at the admissions desk upon arrival.
 Visitors should arrive 10 to 15 minutes before the start of the tour and session and wear comfortable shoes and weather-appropriate clothing.
 Please allow at least two hours for your visit.
 For directions and parking information, see Visiting the Homewood Campus.

 Visiting current courses is a great way to round out your college visit experience.
 It can also be one of the best ways to get a feel for what life is like as a Johns Hopkins student.
 Our professors are happy to accommodate prospective students and families.
 When possible, please arrive a few minutes early to the class to introduce yourself to the professor.
 You should only select classes that you will be able to stay for the entirety of, as it can be a distraction when guests leave the room in the middle of a class.

-All Open House events have concluded for 2013 and will resume again in fall 2014.
+Spring semester classes have concluded for 2014 and will resume again in fall 2014.
 Click here for our daily information session and guided tour schedule.

 One of the best ways for prospective students to try out life at Johns Hopkins is by spending the night with a current student host as part of the overnight program.
 Eat in the dining halls, attend campus events, and get the inside scoop on the residences halls.